Take a fresh look at your lifestyle.

 Reminisce of the past (Picture by Unnati Sharma)

-It is noticed that water of this kund is clear throughout the year, even during the floods.
+It is noticed that the water of this kund is clear throughout the year, even during the floods.
 Legends have it that the water here has a special power of fertility and the couples who bathe here are blessed with a child.
 Also, taking a dip in its holy water cures various skin diseases.

 Turquoise water of the Lolark Kund (picture by Unnati Sharma)

-Lolark Shashti
+Lolark Shashti Festival

 Lolark Shashti is celebrated on the sixth day of the bright half of the Hindi month of Bhadrapada.
-It occurs in the month of September during the monsoon.
+It occurs in September during the monsoon.
 Thousands of devotees come here to worship the Sun God.
 Would-be mothers from Varanasi and nearby places pray to Lord Lolark Aditya.
 They perform religious rituals to obtain the blessing of the birth of a male child.
 The culture is modifying with time and couples now take a holy dip here in the hope of being blessed with a child.
 Later, they follow up a visit for the well-being of their children.

 A part of the ritual includes devotees leaving their clothes and a fruit or a vegetable after performing the sacred bath in the Lolark kund.
 The intriguing thing here is that the fruit or vegetable they choose to leave in the kund is for life (which means they swear not to eat that food item thereafter).
-The crowd on this day represents the real significance of Lolark kund.
+The crowd on this day represents the real significance of Lolark Kund.

 How to Reach Lolark Kund

-Take an auto/rickshaw to Assi road and reach the destination either through the lanes or through the ghats.
-Once you reach Tulsi ghat, you can use the staircase to go up and follow the lane beside tulsi akhara or ask any local for directions.
+Take an auto/rickshaw to Assi Road and reach the destination either through the lanes or through the ghats.
+Once you reach Tulsi ghat, you can use the staircase to go up and follow the lane beside Tulsi Akhara or ask any local for directions.

 Nearby Places: